2.12. Struct

 invoke(foo.set, foo, 1, 2) // exactly same thing as above

-This makes the difference between virtual and non-virtual calls in the OOP paradigm explicit.
+This makes the distinction between virtual and non-virtual calls in the OOP paradigm explicit and intentional.
 In fact, Daslang classes implement virtual functions in exactly this manner.

 Daslang’s structures support single inheritance by adding a ‘ : ‘, followed by the parent structure’s name in the structure declaration.
 The syntax for a derived struct is the following: